iterative/dvc.org/static/docs/user-guide/dvcignore.md

 The same as for [`.gitignore`](https://git-scm.com/docs/gitignore).

-## Examples: Modification of ignored data
+## Example: Modification of ignored data

 Let's see what happens when we modify ignored file.